bluehen-tech/techStackSetup/README.md

 - **Always render before committing** - Make sure `index.html` is up to date
 - **Preview locally first** - Use `quarto preview` to catch formatting issues
 - **Commit both `.qmd` and `.html`** - The source file and rendered output should be in sync
-- **Check GitHub Pages** - After pushing, wait a few minutes and check the live site
+- **Check GitHub Pages** - After pushing, wait a few minutes and check the live site at [https://bluehen-tech.github.io/techStackSetup/](https://bluehen-tech.github.io/techStackSetup/)

 ## 🆘 Troubleshooting